Esoterical/voron_canbus/Updating.md

 ## Updating Mainboard Katapult

 This is only if you need to update katapult as well.
-If you are just doing a Klipper firmware update (because you update Klipper on your Pi and now it is yelling at you or something) then skip to [here](#updating-mainboard-klipper)
+If you are just doing a Klipper firmware update (because you updated Klipper on your Pi and now it is yelling at you or something) then skip to [here](#updating-mainboard-klipper)

 You should never really have to update your Katapult on the mainboard.
 Even if you wish to change your CanBUS speeds you don't need to change Katapult **On the Mainboard** as it only communicates via USB and not via CAN.